Atria Management Company: 2010s

+2020s

-In July 2021, Atria became the country’s second largest senior living operator with the completion of its acquisition of the management services business of Holiday Retirement, a Winter Park, Florida-based independent living provider.
+In July 2021, Atria became the country's second largest senior living operator with the completion of its acquisition of the management services business of Holiday Retirement, a Winter Park, Florida-based independent living provider.
+It now operates as Holiday by Atria.

 In 2021, Atria began marketing Glennis Solutions, a company developing operations management software, to other senior living providers.

 In May 2021, Atria staff had reportedly reached a 98% vaccination rate as a result of a vaccine mandate announced in January 2021.
 In October 2021, Atria and its Holiday subsidiary reported near 100-percent staff vaccine participation rates.

 According to the J.D.
 Power 2021 U.S. Senior Living Satisfaction StudySM Atria Senior Living ranked highest in family member / decision-maker overall satisfaction with assisted living and memory care providers.

 In October 2022, it was announced that Glennis Solutions would combine with two other companies, Enquire and Sherpa, to create a comprehensive software platform for the senior living industry.
-The move fulfilled Atria’s intentions for Glennis to be a completely independent business serving industry operators with a full suite of business applications.
+The move fulfilled Atria's intentions for Glennis to be a completely independent business serving industry operators with a full suite of business applications.
 The combined company will reportedly serve more than 50 of the largest 150 senior housing operators, and more than 800 customers in total, representing 5,700 communities across the senior living, post-acute and home care sectors.

 In 2023, 49 Atria communities received the Caring Star Award from senior living industry referral website Caring.com, leading senior living providers in the number selected.